Accessibility Tools

 Bernd Hanser ( Lienz)

 Where?
-Surrounded by mountains, trees and meadows, my sunny city of Lienz is magnificent!
+Surrounded by mountains, trees, meadows my sunny city Lienz thrives Magnificent!

 Elisabeth A. (Innsbruck)

 WHAT CONNECTS ME TO LIENZIn 1957 I was born in Lienz.
-My parents had met in the district hospital.
+My parents met at the district hospital.
 My father worked there as a junior doctor and my mother as a nurse.
 Later they moved to Dellach in the Drau Valley because a doctor was needed there.

-During a ski course organized by the school on the Zettersfeld, I was able to improve myself a lot in skiing.
-On some hiking days, we as students could enjoy many beauties of East Tyrol"s landscape, relax well, and enjoy the peace of nature.
-We had two gym classes per week at school.
-What I liked about it was the fact that we often played football (as long as it wasn"t too cold, outdoors).
+During a ski course organized by the school on the Zettersfeld, I was able to improve my skiing skills significantly.
+On some hiking days, we as students could enjoy many beauties of Osttirol"s landscape, relax well, and appreciate the tranquility of nature.
+We had two physical education classes per week at school.
+What I liked about it was the fact that we often played football (as long as it was not too cold, outdoors).
 Above all, it was about having fun and enjoying the movement.

-Since many important shops have closed in Dellach, I often take the train to Lienz to do shopping.
-I often need something from the pharmacy, sometimes I buy textiles or tools or craft materials at the hardware store.
+Since many important shops in Dellach have closed, I often take the train to Lienz to do my shopping.
+I often need something from the pharmacy, sometimes I buy textiles or tools, or craft materials at the hardware store.
 But also books, office supplies, technical devices, or accessories.

-In all restaurants and inns, good cooking is done.
+In all restaurants and inns, good food is cooked.
 The pizzas from the pizzerias also taste excellent, as do all other dishes that we can enjoy somewhere in the city.
-There are also plenty of opportunities, for example, to eat good soups or Italian pasta dishes, to drink tea or coffee, and in many cafes you can get delicious pastries.
+There are also plenty of opportunities, for example, to eat good soups or Italian pasta dishes, to have a tea or coffee, and in many cafes you can get delicious pastries.
 Especially in summer, many Italians can be found.
 So I have a good opportunity to "try out" my language skills.

 We regularly receive the "Osttiroler Boten".
-It not only contains advertising for East Tyrol, but also reports very extensively on life in the Lienz district and there are also many interesting articles, letters to the editor, and good photos, especially in the "Sport" section.
-It may also happen that we find good suggestions for structuring our leisure time.
-Hobby enthusiasts are also not neglected (crossword puzzles, Sudoku, ...).
-We can often learn a lot about the "former life" in East Tyrol.
+It not only contains advertising for East Tyrol, but also reports very extensively on life in the Lienz district and there are many interesting articles, letters to the editor, and also good photos, especially in the "Sport" section.
+It can also happen that we find good suggestions for designing our leisure time.
+Hobby enthusiasts are also not short of options (crossword puzzles, Sudoku, ...).
+Often, we can also learn a lot about the "former life" in East Tyrol.

 Oskar Reisenzein, Dellach/Drau